mediatechnologycenter/docker-compose-ssl-service/README.md

    http://<docker-service-name>:<server-port>
    ```

+4. Run `docker-compose up` and you should be ready to go!

-4. If you have personalized changes to the services.
+5. If you have personalized changes to the services.
 Copy the folder certbot and ssl-service to your project directory and run:
    ```bash
    docker-compose up --build
    ```